TRSlimShaney/ZPLSharp/README.md

 A wrapper for the ZPL Language, enabling a direct interaction between .NET and ZPL.

 ## License
 ZPL Sharp is free for evaluative or non-commercial use.
-Reverse engineering is prohibited.
+Reverse engineering and decompilation is prohibited.

 ## Description